paradigmxyz/reth/book/cli/reth/stage/run.md

       --disable-discv4-discovery
           Disable Discv4 discovery

+      --enable-discv5-discovery
+          Enable Discv5 discovery

       --discovery.addr <DISCOVERY_ADDR>
-          The UDP address to use for P2P discovery/networking
+          The UDP address to use for devp2p peer discovery version 4

           [default: 0.0.0.0]

       --discovery.port <DISCOVERY_PORT>
-          The UDP port to use for P2P discovery/networking
+          The UDP port to use for devp2p peer discovery version 4

           [default: 30303]

+      --discovery.v5.addr <DISCOVERY_V5_ADDR>
+          The UDP address to use for devp2p peer discovery version 5

+          [default: 0.0.0.0]

+      --discovery.v5.port <DISCOVERY_V5_PORT>
+          The UDP port to use for devp2p peer discovery version 5

+          [default: 9000]

+      --discovery.v5.lookup-interval <DISCOVERY_V5_LOOKUP_INTERVAL>
+          The interval in seconds at which to carry out periodic lookup queries, for the whole run of the program

+          [default: 60]

+      --discovery.v5.bootstrap.lookup-interval <DISCOVERY_V5_bootstrap_lookup_interval>
+          The interval in seconds at which to carry out boost lookup queries, for a fixed number of times, at bootstrap

+          [default: 5]

+      --discovery.v5.bootstrap.lookup-countdown <DISCOVERY_V5_bootstrap_lookup_countdown>
+          The number of times to carry out boost lookup queries at bootstrap

+          [default: 100]

       --trusted-peers <TRUSTED_PEERS>
           Comma separated enode URLs of trusted peers for P2P connections.